gilbertfrancois/gilbertfrancois.github.io/index.md

 ## Abstract

-Around 1986, as a young boy, I did some assembly programming on the MSX using Champ Assembler.
-I found it hard to learn.
-There was no internet and I had no access to many books on this topic .
-Moreover, if you were stuck, you could not reach out to a forum or StackOverflow.
-Now, I started again to learn and refresh some knowledge on this topic.
-However, having modern computers and cross compiling is possible, it was still not trivial to get the first code running on a real MSX computer.

 These pages are intended to get you up and running with assembly for MSX1.
 The focus will be mainly on how to get from code to a running program on an *emulated* and *real* MSX.
 The page won't go deep into learning actual assembly.
 There are excellent resources for that.
 I can recommend you to look at:

 - [Learn Multi platform Z80 Assembly Programming...
 With Vampires!](https://www.chibiakumas.com/z80/)